flofriday/thumbcloud/CONTRIBUTING.md

 ## Todo list
 There is a todo section in the README.md with features waiting to be implemented.
 (Please write an issue once you decided on which feature you want to work on.
-This way all developers now who works on which code.)
+This way all developers know who works on which code.)

-You can also allways read the code and search for `TODO` comments
+You can also allways read the code and search for `TODO` comments.

 ## Contributing code
 * **Commented**: Public items must be commented.
 * **Documented**: Exposed items must have rustdoc comments with examples, if applicable.